-English Second Language (ESL) Licensed Teacher Responsibilities:
+English Second Language (ESL) Licensed Teacher Responsibilities

-- Our ESL licensed educator/s provide/s services for students who are identified to receive EL instruction.
-The EL curriculum and programming is aligned to the State adopted WIDA English Language Development Standards in conjunction with St. Cloud Math and Science Academy curriculum.
-The goal of the EL program is to provide differentiated content-based instruction so that students can become fully proficient in the English language and gain the background knowledge necessary to meet the Minnesota Academic Standards. - ESL licensed teacher/s provide/s: - Direct English language instruction to students in four domains of instruction: Speaking, Listening, Reading and Writing. - Consultation support to administration, classroom teachers, and student support staff, based on each student's English language learning needs. - Assist with Staff development so teachers are trained in providing - Responsibilities of the ESL teacher extend beyond direct instruction, consultation and scheduling.
-Those responsibilities include: - Testing: - Administration of WIDA screener to all new students and evaluation of the entrance and exit criteria. - Administration of W-APT screener to all kindergarten students - Administration of all state and federal mandated tests ACCESS for ELLs. - Communication - Communication with classroom teachers and families. - Attendance as needed at parent/teacher conferences. - Coordination of parent communication regarding student placement, program updates and changes. - Provision of cultural and linguistic information and support to teachers and administrators as needed.
+Our ESL licensed educator/s provide/s services for students who are identified to receive ML instruction.
+The ML curriculum and programming is aligned to the State adopted WIDA English Language Development Standards in conjunction with St. Cloud Math and Science Academy curriculum.
+The goal of the ML program is to provide differentiated content-based instruction so that students can become fully proficient in the English language and gain the background knowledge necessary to meet the Minnesota Academic Standards.

+ESL licensed teacher(s) provide(s):

+- Direct English language instruction to students in four domains of instruction: Speaking, Listening, Reading and Writing. - Consultation support to administration, classroom teachers, and student support staff, based on each student's English language learning needs. - Assist with Staff development so teachers are trained in providing direct English language instruction in the four domains of instruction: speaking, listening, reading and writing.

+Responsibilities of the ESL teacher extend beyond direct instruction, consultation and scheduling.
+Those responsibilities include:

+Testing:

+- Administration of WIDA screener to all new students and evaluation of the entrance and exit criteria. - Administration of W-APT screener to all kindergarten students - Administration of all state and federal mandated tests ACCESS for MLs.

+Communication:

+- Communication with classroom teachers and families. - Attendance as needed at parent/teacher conferences. - Coordination of parent communication regarding student placement and program updates and changes.

+Provision of cultural and linguistic information and support to teachers and administrators as needed.